 Second, an unauthorized user’s ability to remotely control the host PC is a powerful tool when wielded in the wrong hands.
 Remote users not only can manipulate PC resources but can pose as the PC’s legitimate user and send email on behalf of the user, mischievously modify documents, and use the PC to attack other computers.

-If you think that your computer is infected with a Remote Access Trojan it is EXTREMELY IMPORTANT to SHUT DOWN THE COMPUTER IMMEDIATELY and bring it to Skyview for evaluation.
+If you think that your computer is infected with a Remote Access Trojan it is EXTREMELY IMPORTANT to SHUT DOWN THE COMPUTER IMMEDIATELY and bring it to Skyview for confirmation.

 Most common types of Remote Access Trojans: